ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_gps.rst

 The code for this tutorial is hosted on `nav2_gps_waypoint_follower_demo <https://github.com/ros-planning/navigation2_tutorials/tree/master/nav2_gps_waypoint_follower_demo>`_.
 Though we will go through the most important steps of the setup, it's highly recommended that you clone and build the package when setting up your dev environment.

+You may also need to install gazebo and turtlebot3 simulation if you have not executed previous tutorials or Nav2 demos.
+See Nav2's Getting Started page for more information.

 GPS Localization Overview
 =========================